Updated March 21, 2018

 There are three places to grab one and the busiest and most popular place is found on Main Street, at the end, in The Little Red Wagon Cart.
 I recommend avoiding that line and instead going to the Stage Door Cafe, located right next to The Golden Horseshoe in Fronteirland.
 The Corn Dog Castle also serves them and it’s located in California Adventure in Paradise Pier.

 **Small tip: The Red Wagon and the Corn Dog Castle both offer apples or chips with the corn dogs.
 The Stage Door Cafe offers fries with their corn dogs.
+And, the Stage Door has fountain drinks.
+And, off-the-menu mozzarella sticks!
+Just say no to the Little Red Wagon.

 - Mickey shaped Ice Cream (Food carts)